-Author: Adjunct Associate Professor Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: DermNet NZ Editor in Chief: Adjunct A/Prof Professor Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 July 2018.
+Copy edited by Maria McGivern/Gus Mitchell.

 Other names for keratoelastoidosis marginalis are degenerative collagenous plaques of the hands, marginal papular acrokeratoderma, marginal keratoelastoidosis of the hands, collagenous and elastotic marginal plaques of the hands, and digital papular calcific elastosis.

 Keratoelastoidosis marginalis is diagnosed in patients over 50 years of age.
 Irregular, sometimes crateriform, keratotic papules arise on the lateral sides of the index fingers and the medial sides of the thumbs and may coalesce into plaques.
-Surrounding skin tends to have a yellowish hue.
-Patients may have other signs of sun damage, such as solar elastosis, solar comedones and Favre-Racouchot syndrome.
+The surrounding skin tends to have a yellowish hue.
+Patients may have other signs of sun damage, such as solar elastosis, solar comedones, and Favre–Racouchot syndrome.

 Once developed, keratoelastoidosis marginalis remains unchanged indefinitely.
 The papules do not usually cause any symptoms.

-In most cases, keratoelastoidosis marginalis is a clinical diagnosis determined by age of onset, lack of family history, presence of other signs of sun damage.
+In most cases, keratoelastoidosis marginalis is a clinical diagnosis determined by age of onset, lack of family history, and the presence of other signs of sun damage.

-Keratoelastosis marginalis has been treated with laser therapy, topical keratolytics such as salicylic acid, topical retinoids (tazarotene and tretinoin), oral isotretinoin, and cryotherapy.
+Keratoelastoidosis marginalis has been treated with laser therapy, topical keratolytics (eg, salicylic acid) topical retinoids (eg, tazarotene and tretinoin), oral isotretinoin, and cryotherapy.
 These may provide temporary relief.
 Lifelong daily year-round sun protection is recommended.

 See the DermNet NZ bookstore.